Annmarie Urso

 her/hers

-Dr. Urso's google scholar profile can be found here
+Dr. Urso’s Google Scholar profile can be found here

 Office Hours

-Additional hours also available by appointment
+SPRING 2026 Tuesday and Thursday, 11-12:30pm.
+Additional hours are also available by appointment

 Curriculum Vitae